Deckweiss/Nextcloud-Oneshot-Sync/README.md

 1. download `nextcloud-oneshot-sync`
 2. move it somewhere in your PATH like `~/.local/bin`
 3. make it executable
-4. test it by running it manually through a terminal
+4. run it through a terminal

+# Notes
-5. if you want to run it via cron, you probably want to replace all `$HOME` with the path to your home
+If you want to run it via cron, you probably want to replace all `$HOME` with the path to your home

 In case of issues run with `-d` and share the output

+# TODOs
+-[ ] Add support for `ignoreHiddenFiles` config